eviau/torus/index.md

 ## Poetry on a torus

 Inspired by the idea of finding paths on a surface, I wanted to give another dimension to poetry.
 I wanted to give this idea of mouvement to written words works.
 I started with a torus (if you ask me, I am really still at the torus).
 A donut is a torus: it's a ring.
+You can read more about this concept [here](http://pi.math.cornell.edu/~mec/Winter2009/Victor/part1.htm), with images.

 So what if we wrote on a torus, instead of writing on paper ?
 Now the good part of this is that you can actually write on a torus by writing on a sheet and identifying the upper bound with the lower one, and the left bound with the right one.
 If you were to glue these identifications, you would have a torus.